Finding the right wedding band in Herefordshire is worth taking time over.

 The Beatbox Band are a beatbox band like no other.
 Three voices, one guitar, NO backing tracks, looping or sampling to produce amazing covers.

 Born out of Cheltenham they quickly made their name through open-mic nights impressing and entertaining with their extraordinary talent and unique style.
+They are well placed for venues across the Herefordshire and Gloucestershire border and regularly perform in the region.

 The band is listed on FixTheMusic's 21 Best Wedding Bands in Bristol 🏆